helix-foundation/currency/contracts/governance/monetary/README.md

     `keccak256(_y)`).

-Sets the `seed` variable for determining the random inflation and emits `EntropySeedRevealed`.
+Sets the `seed` variable for determining the random inflation and emits `EntropySeedReveal`.
 Only does so if the `vdfVerifier` confirms that it is of sufficient random difficulty (see the [VDF Readme](../VDF/README.md) for more details).

 ###### Security Notes